gsiffer/gabor-siffer-IS24-full-stack-competition-req97073/README.md

 - Click on save button will store new record.

 #### User Story Three - Edit/Add functionality
 As Alan, I want to be able to add or edit product related information so that I can ensure that product data is accurate.

-Given that I don't need to be an authorized user when I am on the list page and I click on an edit button.
-Then I am able to edit the following fields:
+Given that I don't need to be an authorized user.
+When I am on the list page and I click on an edit button, then I am able to edit the following fields:

 - Scrum Master
 - Product Owner